TANISHAAHUJA/comp-382assignment2/README.md

 ## Context-Free Languages are not closed under intersection

 ### Group Members
-- Ritu Randhawa, Liam Maarhuis, Tanisha Ahuja, Natasha, Maundu
+- Ritu Randhawa, Liam Maarhuis, Tanisha Ahuja, Natasha Maundu

 ### Overview
 This project demonstrates that the set of context-free languages is not closed under the operation of intersection.
 We prove this by showing that the language {a^n b^n c^n | n ≥ 0} is not context-free, but can be expressed as the intersection of two context-free languages.